2017 Annual License Renewal Seminar with UCERFPage Menu

 Doctors of chiropractic

-Hours have been approved by: IA, FL, MN, ND and SD.
-WI approval pending.
+Hours have been approved by: IA, FL, MN, ND, SD and WI.
+Wisconsin has approved for 20 hours with 2 Nutrition CHI180275.

 Days & times